Understanding health economics and outcomes research (HEOR) from a non-health economist lens!

 MSc.
 Quantitative Economics

 Kunal Hriday is a business strategy and data science professional with experience in helping organizations crack through notorious business challenges.
-Kunal is proficient in business analytics, data analytics, product lifecycle management and business development.
-Working as a Data analytics consultant he has spent time in problem solving across variety of industries including Banking, logistics and Health and is now fully dedicated to HEOR.
-Kunal has hands on experience in various statistical programming tools and languages like R, Python, SAS, Excel VBA, Data Robot and data visualization tools like Power BI, Tableau and SAS VA.
+Kunal is proficient building scalable AI products, specialized Intelligence, automations, business analytics, product lifecycle management and business development.
+Working as a Data science professional he has spent time in problem solving across variety of industries including Banking, logistics and Health and is now fully dedicated to HEOR.
+Kunal has hands on experience in various statistical programming tools and languages.

-Kunal also holds a Masters in Quantitative Economics from Indian Statistical Institute and a bachelors degree in Business Economics.
+He also holds a masters’ in Quantitative Economics from Indian Statistical Institute and a bachelors’ degree in Business Economics.
 Excellent in business communication, he is passionate about studying environmental economics and related theories of welfare optimization.

 Raju Gautam